 The Workforce Development Board of South Central Wisconsin (WDBSCW), located in Madison, WI, is a nonprofit organization comprised of members committed to preparing our regional workforce for the needs of industry.
 We’re a small organization that plays a big role in the communities we serve across South Central Wisconsin.

-*Immediate Need* Career Planner – Independent Living Program
+*Immediate Need* Youth Program Assistant - Independent Living Program

-Under the guidance and supervision of the Youth Programs Manager, who serves as the Independent Living Care Program Coordinator, the Career Planner is responsible for providing transition services to young adults who are aging out of the foster care system as part of the Board’s Independent Living Program.
+Under the guidance and supervision of the Youth Programs Manager, who also serves as the Independent Living Care Program Coordinator, the Youth Program Assistant is responsible for providing transition services to young adults who are aging out of the foster care system as part of the Board's Independent Living Program.
 The Independent Living Program serves young adults who are in out-of-home care placement or foster care in Southern Wisconsin.
 The Independent Living Program serves eligible young adults ages 17 up to 23.

-- Participating in transition meetings with young adults aging out of county care to establish an Independent Living Transition to Discharge Plan.
+- Participating in transition meetings with young adults aging out of county care to support an Independent Living Transition to Discharge Plan development.

-- Establishing with the young adults, an Independent Living Plan.
+- Establishing with the young adults, an Independent Living Plan, for housing, employment, education, health and wellness, and other resources.

 - Partnering with county staff in support of young adults who are aging out of care and connecting young adults to individualized resources.